graduateshotline logo

 Proof of English language proficiency

-An international student, who is not a citizen of the US, UK, Canada, New Zealand, or Ireland can be asked to prove their English language proficiency at any step of the visa process unless they have completed a 5 year English course in any of these countries or are already enrolled in ELICOS course in Australia.
-The English proficiency tests accepted are TOEFL (46 minimum score), IELTS (5.5 minimum score), Advanced Cambridge English test (162 minimum score), PTE Academic (42 minimum score), and Occupational English test (minimum of a B grade in each component).
+An international student, who is not a citizen of the US, UK, Canada, New Zealand, or Ireland can be asked to prove their English language proficiency at any step of the visa process unless they have completed a 5-year English course in any of these countries or are already enrolled in ELICOS course in Australia.
+The English proficiency tests accepted are TOEFL (46 minimum scores), IELTS (5.5 minimum scores), Advanced Cambridge English test (162 minimum scores), PTE Academic (42 minimum scores), and Occupational English test (minimum of a B grade in each component).
 If the student does not meet the minimum score requirement, then they will be required to enroll in an ELICOS course for up to 20 weeks.

 Proof of health insurance